Who We Are

 Past Staff

-Jessica Bixel (poetry reader), Charlotte d'Huart (fiction editor, anthology editor), Andrew Gordon (poetry reader), Kimberly Huebner (fiction reader/newsletter writer/graphic designer), Amy Lee Lillard (fiction editor), Disko Praphanchith (managing editor), Erin Slomski-Pritz (assistant poetry editor), V. Wesley (fiction reader, cover design, consultation), Lea Aschkenas (poetry reader), Natalie Marino (poetry reader), Bridget Houlihan (managing editor), Hunter Casperson (web editor), Julia Kolchinsky Dasbach (special series co-editor), Kelly Gray (outreach editor, social media editor), Rhienna Renée Guedry (managing editor)
+Jessica Bixel (poetry reader), Charlotte d'Huart (fiction editor, anthology editor), Andrew Gordon (poetry reader), Kimberly Huebner (fiction reader/newsletter writer/graphic designer), Amy Lee Lillard (fiction editor), Disko Praphanchith (managing editor), Erin Slomski-Pritz (assistant poetry editor), V. Wesley (fiction reader, cover design, consultation), Lea Aschkenas (poetry reader), Natalie Marino (poetry reader), Bridget Houlihan (managing editor), Hunter Casperson (web editor), Julia Kolchinsky Dasbach (special series co-editor), Kelly Gray (outreach editor, social media editor), Rhienna Renée Guedry (managing editor), Lyn Coffin (consulting editor), Cicely Gill (consulting editor), Mitchell Nobis (assistant poetry editor), Jayne Marek, 1954–2025 (associate poetry editor)

-Special thanks to our friends and supporters at Duotrope and The (Submission) Grinder.
+Special thanks to our friends and supporters at Ko-fi, Chill Subs, Duotrope, and Poets & Writers.